Krius2023/Krius2023/README.md

 <!-- BLOG-POST-LIST:START -->
 ##### Latest blogs
-- <a href='https://krius2023.hashnode.dev/deploy-vite-react-app-in-github' target='_blank'>
+- <a href="https://krius2023.hashnode.dev/deploy-vite-react-app-in-github" target="_blank" rel="noopener noreferrer">
   One of the approaches to deploy Vite + React app in GitHub
   </a>

-- <a href='https://krius2023.hashnode.dev/typescript-types-and-interfaces-which-i-use-in-day-to-day-project-work' target='_blank'>
+- <a href="https://krius2023.hashnode.dev/typescript-types-and-interfaces-which-i-use-in-day-to-day-project-work" target="_blank" rel="noopener noreferrer">
   TypeScript - Types and Interfaces which I use in day-to-day project work
   </a>

-- <a href='https://krius2023.hashnode.dev/quote-generator-using-vite-react-tailwind-css' target='_blank'>
+- <a href="https://krius2023.hashnode.dev/quote-generator-using-vite-react-tailwind-css" target="_blank" rel="noopener noreferrer">
   A simple quote generator web app
   </a>
 <!-- BLOG-POST-LIST:END -->